2007 Finnish campaign finance scandal: KMS

-KMS passed €400,000 cash primarily to the conservative National Coalition Party or rural Centre Party (Finland).
-The organisation Kehittyvien maakuntien Suomi (KMS) (Finland of Developing Regions) supported at least 21 Centrist, 13 conservative, one green (who jumped into the conservative faction), and 4 social democratic members of the parliament in 2007-2011.
-The support was typically 5,000-10,000 € pro person.
-90% of its funds was from three companies: Nova Group (Tapani Yli-Saunamäki) 145,000 € (36%), Suomen Liikekiinteistöt SLK (Kyösti Kakkonen) 120,000 € (30%) and Maskun kalustetalo (Toivo Sukari) 100,000 € (25%).
-These companies were connected with the large construction projects of shopping centres and the promotion of a new construction law.
+KMS passed €400,000 in cash primarily to the conservative National Coalition Party or rural Centre Party (Finland).
+The organisation Kehittyvien maakuntien Suomi (KMS) (Finland of Developing Regions) supported at least 21 Centrist, 13 conservative, one green (who jumped into the conservative faction), and 4 social democratic members of the parliament in 2007–2011.
+The support was typically 5,000-€10,000 pro person.
+90% of its funds were from three companies: Nova Group (Tapani Yli-Saunamäki) €145,000 (36%), Suomen Liikekiinteistöt SLK (Kyösti Kakkonen) €120,000 (30%) and Maskun kalustetalo (Toivo Sukari) €100,000 (25%).
+These companies were connected with large construction projects of shopping centres and the promotion of a new construction law.
 The prosecution sought in 2011 unconditional prison sentences for Merisalo and Yli-Saunamäki as Nova group leaders.
-Nova’s bankruptcy estate is demanded 6.2 million euros in damages from Merisalo, Yli-Saunamäki and five others.
+Nova's bankruptcy estate demanded 6.2 million euros in damages from Merisalo, Yli-Saunamäki and five others.
 The defendants denied charges.

-Tapani Yli-Saunamäki has run the campaign for Esko Aho (president election, centre) in 2000 and Sauli Niinistö (president election, conservative) in 2006 and Hannu Takkula (EU parliament, Centre).
-Yli-Saunamäki has also been responsible of the sport sponsoring for Nokia.
+Tapani Yli-Saunamäki ran the campaign for Esko Aho (president election, centre) in 2000 and Sauli Niinistö (president election, conservative) in 2006 and Hannu Takkula (EU parliament, Centre).
+Yli-Saunamäki has also been responsible for the sport sponsoring for Nokia.

-Jyri Häkämies (National Coalition Party), the then-Minister of Defence, discussed the KMS funding of the party candidates with Merisalo ja Yli-Saunamäki already in the end of 2006 in the House of Parliament.
-In August 2007 Häkämies invited these KMS financiers to sauna.
+Jyri Häkämies (National Coalition Party), the then-Minister of Defence, discussed the KMS funding of the party candidates with Merisalo and Yli-Saunamäki already in the end of 2006 in the House of Parliament.
+In August 2007 Häkämies invited these KMS financiers to a sauna.

 Conservative MP Ilkka Kanerva has been in the bribery trials.
-All parties are appealing against convictions started on 25.
-March 2013 in the broad-ranging election funding scandal connected to the Regional construction deals.
+All parties are appealing against convictions that started on 25.
+March 2013 in the broad-ranging election funding scandal connected to the regional construction deals.

 Tax haven financing

-Jyrki Katainen, Paula Lehtomäki and Jyri Häkämies received campaign support from a company that was owned in Luxembourg and managed from Virgin Islands.
-According to Ilta-Sanomat (21.5.2008) support was given by Ahti Vilppula connected to Helsingin Mekaanikontalo.
+Jyrki Katainen, Paula Lehtomäki and Jyri Häkämies received campaign support from a company that was owned in Luxembourg and managed from the Virgin Islands.
+According to Ilta-Sanomat (21.5.2008), support was given by Ahti Vilppula connected to Helsingin Mekaanikontalo.
 It is owned by Procomex in Luxemburg and further by Kilbrin Investments Limited in the Virgin Islands.

 Court decision

 The Helsinki Court of Appeal overturned MP Ilkka Kanerva's (National Coalition Party) sentence for acceptance of bribes.
-In 2012, the District Court found Kanerva guilty of accepting tens of thousands of euros worth of gifts from the executives, who were seen to thereby gain influence over Kanerva’s actions as chair of the Regional Council of Southwest Finland.
+In 2012, the District Court found Kanerva guilty of accepting tens of thousands of euros worth of gifts from the executives, who were seen to thereby gain influence over Kanerva's actions as chair of the Regional Council of Southwest Finland.
 Among other things, the council has decision-making power over the zoning of new shopping centres.
 The Court of Appeal also overturned the sentences for aggravated bribery of three businessmen, Arto Merisalo, Tapani Yli-Saunamäki and Toivo Sukari.
 The District Court had sentenced Merisalo and Yli-Saunamäki to long prison terms.
 General public criticised the decision for accepting bribes in Finland.